 It should be kept in mind that the filing of a petition for reconsideration is not a prerequisite for seeking administrative or judicial review.
 T.C.A. § 4-5-317(a).
-However, the filing of a timely petition for reconsideration effectively tolls the deadline to seek administrative or judicial review.
-See T.C.A. §§ 4-5-317(e) and 4-5-315(b).
-The time for seeking administrative or judicial review begins anew after disposition of the petition for reconsideration.
+However, the filing of a timely petition for reconsideration effectively tolls the deadline to seek further administrative review.
+See T.C.A. §4-5-315(b).
+The time for seeking administrative review begins anew after disposition of the petition for reconsideration.